Andrew Rees

 Computational Thermal Sciences (from 2008)

-Special Topics & Reviews in Porous Media - An International Journal (from 2010).
+Special Topics & Reviews in Porous Media - An International Journal (2010-2011)

-Research Interests (Updated 3/2013)
+Research Interests (Updated 8/2016)

 At present I am collaborating with a number of researchers from different countries.
 Prof Andrew Bassom (UWA Perth, Australia) and I are investigating thermal boundary layer instabilities of various types.
-Much of my work is focussed in instabilities in layers, and my collaborators are Prof Antonio Barletta (Bologna, Italy), Prof Kader Mojtabi (UPS, Toulouse, France), Prof Pradeep Siddheshwar (Bangalore University, Bangalore, India), Dr Aminreza Noghrehabadi (Shahid Chamran University of Ahvaz, Ahvaz, Iran), and Dr P M Patil (Dharwad, India).
-I am also working with Prof Mounir Bou-Ali and Miren Larrañaga (Mondragon University, Spain) on the mathematical modelling of the Sliding Symmetric Tubes method of determining direct and cross-diffusion coefficients in binary and ternary fluids, with extension to higher order mixtures.
+Much of my work is focussed in instabilities in layers, and my collaborators are Prof Antonio Barletta (Bologna, Italy), Prof Kader Mojtabi (UPS, Toulouse, France), Prof Pradeep Siddheshwar (Bangalore University, Bangalore, India), Dr Aminreza Noghrehabadi (Shahid Chamran University of Ahvaz, Ahvaz, Iran), Dr P M Patil (Dharwad, India), and Dr Syakila Ahmad (Universiti Sains Malaysia, Penang, Malaysia).

-In addition to the above, I am currently developing codes to simulate vortex instabilities in free convective boundary layer flows in porous media.
+In addition to the above, I have developed codes to simulate vortex instabilities in free convective boundary layer flows in porous media.
 When the heated surface is close to the vertical, the distance from the leading edge beyond which vortex disturbances grow is very large.
 Thus it is possible to apply the boundary layer approximation to the disturbance equations to obtain a mathematically consistent description of the fate of disturbances.
 Moreover, nonlinear vortex development and secondary instabilities may also be described within this framework.

-My recently graduated PhD student, Manosh Paul (now lecturing at the University of Glasgow), undertook a numerical study of the linear and nonlinear development of two-dimensional waves in the classical vertical free convection boundary layer flow of Newtonian fluid from a constant temperature surface.
+My recently graduated PhD student, Manosh Paul (now at the University of Glasgow), undertook a numerical study of the linear and nonlinear development of two-dimensional waves in the classical vertical free convection boundary layer flow of Newtonian fluid from a constant temperature surface.
 The code solves the fully elliptic system and the work concentrates on (1) how an isolated thermal disturbance evolves in time and develops spatially and (2) how the boundary layer responds to an oscillatory disturbance.
 For (1) we find that the flow exhibits the (confusingly so-called) convective instability which we attribute to the fact that the basic flow accelerates.
 In (2) we find that the boundary layer has a resonant frequency in the sense that there is one specific frequency of disturbance which maximises the linear response.
 More recent work has extended the analysis to nonlinear convective waves.

-A very recent research focus has been the microscopic modelling of local thermal non-equilibrium effects in porous medium conection.
+Another research focus has been the microscopic modelling of local thermal non-equilibrium effects in porous medium convection.
 Many situations exist where the usage of a single thermal energy equation fails to describe adequately the development of the thermal field in a porous medium.
 Such situations often involve relatively fast fluid motion so that hot fluid, for instance, may penetrate a great distance into a porous medium before the solid phase is able to heat up substantially.
 In such instances two energy equations may be used to model the evolution of the temperature fields in the two phases.
 These equations are coupled by a simple linear source/sink term to allow heat to transfer between the phases.
 A heat transfer coefficient has been postulated, but little is known about how it depends on the physical structure of the porous medium and the thermal properties of the fluid and solid phases.

 Recent Collaborators: